Votes | Video Contest News votes : Video Contest News

 aflaccontest

 The Aflac 10 second video challenge is a great example of the type of video contest you should absolutely, positively stay away from.
 Sure, the grand prize was $25,000 but unless you’re an internet celebrity you didn’t stand much chance of winning this one.
 The problem with the Aflac contest is that no matter how awesome your video was the only way to have a shot at the grand prize was if you got enough votes to get you into the top 10.
-And according to this article 180 entries were received and more than 69,000 votes were cast.
+And according to 180 entries were received and more than 69,000 votes were cast.
 That’s 383 votes per video!
 I’ve followed the voting of a lot of video contests and I’ve learned that with a few high-profile exceptions like the Crash the Superbowl contest, strangers won’t take the time to register and vote for some contest video they have no stake in.
 One reason strangers do vote for entries in the Crash the Superbowl contest is because they give Superbowl tickets away every day to one random voter.
 But I don’t think Aflac awarded any such voter prizes.

 So….video quality was totally irrelevant in the first round of this contest.
 That means there were only two ways for a filmmaker to have a chance of winning.
 Either they had to already have a pretty serious online following that would unite to propel them into the top ten or they had to vote for themselves over and over and over.
 The fact that “69,000” votes were cast in this contest isn’t something to brag about.
 That is a crazy high number and it’s a tell-tale sign of cheating.
 The average vote count per video was 383.
 How many people out there even KNOW 383 people, let alone 383 that will take the time to vote for your goofy Aflac commercial?

 If you know how video contest work, the numbers here are very suspicious.
 But to most folks, it sounds like Aflac must be doing a great job connecting with the much sought after, social network crowd.
-Check out this quote from the article I mentioned:
+Check out this quote from the I mentioned:

 “The passion of the contestants who creatively used their own social networks, generating hundreds of thousands of page views and millions of impressions, combined with their knowledge of our products blew us away,” said Aflac Senior Vice President and Chief Marketing Officer Jeff Charney.
 “It is clear that people are starting to get to know Aflac and are beginning to learn that we are more than a household name; we are a household need.”